-We use a whole school approach to Literacy.
-A daily Literacy block, where students are learning in the areas of Reading, Writing, Speaking and Listening, is a high priority for each classroom, from prep to grade 6.
-We believe that focussed, explicit teaching and high expectations for all students promote optimal learning for all students.
-Teachers use a range of evidence-based teaching approaches and monitor learning at every step of the journey, so that all students have the opportunity achieve their best.
-Our teachers use the Victorian curriculum and ongoing assessment to tailor lessons for their students’ needs.
+We use a whole-school approach to Literacy.
+Conducting an effective daily Literacy block, where students are learning in the areas of Reading, Speaking and Listening, and Writing, is a high priority throughout our school.
+We believe that focussed, explicit teaching, and holding high expectations for all students promotes optimal learning growth.
+Teachers use a range of evidence-based teaching approaches and monitor learning at every step of the journey so that all students have the opportunity achieve their best.
+Our teachers use the Victorian Curriculum and ongoing assessments to tailor lessons to meet their students’ needs.

 We challenge students to:

-Strive to achieve meet the success criteria for individual lessons and to achieve their personal literacy goals
+- Strive to achieve the success criteria for individual lessons, and to achieve their personal literacy goals

-Develop depth and breadth in their reading ability; to read with accuracy and fluency and to apply a range of comprehension strategies to their reading.
+- Develop depth and breadth in their reading ability, read with accuracy and fluency, and apply a range of comprehension strategies to their reading

 We use a whole school approach to Numeracy, where high expectations and structured, explicit teaching have a significant impact on student achievement.